 Businesses and social media managers alike have all seen social media accounts that are lively, with engaged followers and distinct, well-formed brands.
 As much as we’ve admired those accounts, we’ve also hated them (at least a little) and been a tiny bit jealous of how amazing they are.

-If you’ve ever had this experience, I’ve got good news: You can make this happen by developing your own brand voice.
+If you’ve ever had this experience, I’ve got good news: You can make this happen by developing your own brand voice as well as creating them for clients of your social media agency.

-Crafting and maintaining a brand voice unique to your business is an essential part of establishing a strong social following and using your social marketing to make a bigger impact on and off platform.
+Crafting and maintaining a brand voice unique to your social media marketing agency is an essential part of establishing a strong social following and using your social marketing to make a bigger impact on and off platform.

 In this post, we’re going to show you exactly how to do this, look at examples of brand voices on social media, share how to develop yours, and examine the ways you can keep it consistent across your social accounts.